unfoldadmin/django-unfold/docs/configuration/paginator.md

 ---
 title: Paginator
 order: 4
-description: Learn how to optimize performance for large datasets in Django Unfold admin using the custom DumbPaginator that avoids expensive COUNT operations.
+description: Learn how to optimize performance for large datasets in Django Unfold admin using the custom InfinitePaginator that avoids expensive COUNT operations.
 ---

 # Paginator

-Django Unfold provides a specialized paginator called `DumbPaginator` designed specifically for handling large datasets efficiently.
+Django Unfold provides a specialized paginator called `InfinitePaginator` designed specifically for handling large datasets efficiently.
 When working with tables containing millions of records, standard Django pagination can become slow due to expensive `COUNT` queries that calculate the total number of records.

-## DumbPaginator
+## InfinitePaginator

-The `DumbPaginator` offers several advantages for large dataset management:
+The `InfinitePaginator` offers several advantages for large dataset management:

 - Eliminates expensive `COUNT` operations on the database
 - Displays simplified navigation with only "Previous" and "Next" links